How Will You Define Medical Coding?

 - They will review the medical records that are written by the therapists, nurses, physicians and the other professionals involved in the medical process.

-- They will compare it with the established credentials of the American Medical Association (AMA), Centers for Medicare and Medicaid Services and the other commercial health insurance plans.
-Standardizing and distilling the information into medical coding will be the ultimate priority.
+- They will compare it with the established credentials of the American Medical Association (AMA), Centers for Medicare and Medicaid Services, and the other health insurance plans like Medi-Cal (go to this website to learn more) that tend to be provided by state governments.
+However, standardizing and distilling the information into medical coding will be the ultimate priority.

 Exciting opportunities for a medical coder